yuksk/SIDAM/readme.md

 3. Start the macro to update the file list.
 If you forget this and open an existing experiment file, a compile error may occur.
 In this case, stop opening the experiment file and start the macro in a new experiment file.

-For git users: you can just pull.
-You don't need to do 1 and 2, but still need to do 3.

 ### Uninstall